Almonds and Olivez

 Blueberry or the famed ‘superfruit’ is considered one of the richest sources of anthocyanins among some of the most common fruits including strawberries, blackberries, cherries etc. It is this pigment that has caused blueberries to propel to their acclaimed fame.
 However, there is evidence behind its stardom, as several researchers have shown that its anthocyanins may possess the ability to reduce the risk of certain diseases such as those associated with the cardiovascular system, type-2 diabetes, the brain as well as those conditions which are usually associated with Alzheimer’s and other dementia-type diseases.
 Additionally, the daily or frequent consumption of blueberries was also shown to be able to help with weight loss and blood pressure management.

 Further, varying versions of the fruit have been shown to benefit certain conditions.
 The appetite of scientists continues to grow as it relates to continued human benefits, especially as it relates to the topic of bioavailability.
-How best it can be consumed so as to achieve maximum benefits?
+How best it can be consumed to achieve maximum benefits?

 Blueberries can be found in varying forms such as fresh fruits, frozen fruits, powdered, freeze-dried and supplements.
 As per supplements, it is best to always follow the manufacturer guidelines as well as consult with your health care provider before intake.